turingschool/curriculum/source/projects/jsblogger.markdown

 ==  CreateArticles: migrated (0.0013s) ========================================
 ```

 It tells you that it is running the migration named `CreateArticles`.
 And the "migrated" line means that it completed without errors.
 As I said before, rake keeps track of which migrations have and have not been run.
-Try running @rake db:migrate@ again now, and see what happens.
+Try running `rake db:migrate` again now, and see what happens.

 We've now created the `articles` table in the database and can start working on our `Article` model.